-Southeast Alaska Outside Waters: 1) all non-pelagic rockfish caught must be retained until the bag limit is reached; 2) resident bag limit was two fish, only one of which could be a yelloweye; four fish in possession, of which no more than two could be yelloweye; 3) nonresident bag limit was two fish, only one of which could be a yelloweye, four fish in possession, of which no more than one could be yelloweye; and an annual limit of one yelloweye rockfish.
+Southeast Alaska Outside Waters: 1) all non-pelagic rockfish caught must be retained until the bag limit is reached; 2) resident bag limit was two fish, only one of which could be a yelloweye; four fish in possession, of which no more than two could be yelloweye; 3) nonresident bag limit was one fish, two in possession, only one of which could be a yelloweye.

-Southeast Alaska Inside Waters: 1) all non-pelagic rockfish caught must be retained until the bag limit is reached; 2) resident bag limit was three fish, only one of which could be a yelloweye; six fish in possession, of which no more than two could be yelloweye; 3) nonresident bag limit was two fish, only one of which could be a yelloweye, four fish in possession, of which no more than two could be yelloweye; and an annual limit of two yelloweye rockfish.
+Southeast Alaska Inside Waters: 1) all non-pelagic rockfish caught must be retained until the bag limit is reached; 2) resident bag limit was three fish, only one of which could be a yelloweye; six fish in possession, of which no more than two could be yelloweye; 3) nonresident bag limit was two fish, only one of which could be a yelloweye, four fish in possession, of which no more than two could be yelloweye.

-For the entire Southeast Alaska region, charter operators and crewmembers could not retain nonpelagic rockfish while clients were on board the vessel.
-In addition, anglers fishing from charter vessels were required to release non-pelagic rockfish to the depth of capture or at least 100 feet, whichever is shallower, using a deepwater release device.
+For the entire Southeast Alaska region, the nonresident annual limit was three yelloweye, not more than two of which could be taken from inside waters and not more than one of which could be taken from outside waters.
+In addition, charter operators and crewmembers could not retain non-pelagic rockfish while clients were on board the vessel.
+All anglers fishing from charter vessels were required to release non-pelagic rockfish to the depth of capture or at least 100 feet, whichever is shallower, using a deepwater release device.
 Charter vessels were required to have at least one functional deep water release device on board and available for inspection (Contact Bob Chadwick).

 Sportfish rockfish regulations in Southcentral Alaska have been designed to discourage targeting of rockfish yet allow and mandate retention of incidental harvest.
 As in Southeast Alaska, bag limits are more restrictive for non-pelagic species to account for their lower natural mortality rates.
 The open season for rockfish was year-round in all areas.
 The bag limit in Cook Inlet was five rockfish daily, only one of which could be a non-pelagic species (DSR or slope species).
 The bag limit in Prince William Sound during the period May 1-September 15 was four rockfish, no more than two of which could be a non-pelagic species.
 During the period September 16-April 30, the bag limit was eight rockfish, of which no more than two could be non-pelagic species.
 During both periods, the first two non-pelagic rockfish caught in Prince William Sound were required to be retained.
 The bag limit in the North Gulf Coast area was four rockfish daily, including no more than one non-pelagic rockfish.
-The bag limit in the Kodiak and Alaska Peninsula areas was five rockfish, no more than two of which could be a non-pelagic rockfish.
+The bag limit in the Kodiak and Alaska Peninsula areas was five rockfish, no more than two of which could be non-pelagic species, and no more than one of the non-pelagic species could be a yelloweye.